gvwilson/sdxjs/page-templates/index.md

 <%- include('/inc/html.html', {file: 'input-loop.html'}) %>

 ::: continue
-The attribute `q-loop` tells the tool to repeat that node;
+The attribute `z-loop` tells the tool to repeat the contents of that node;
-the loop variable and the collection being looped over are the attribute's value, separated by a colon.
+the loop variable and the collection being looped over are separated by a colon.
-The attribute `q-var` tells the tool to fill in the node with the value of the variable.
+The attribute `z-var` tells the tool to fill in the node with the value of the variable.
-The output will look like HTML without any traces of how it was created:
 :::

+When our tool processes this page, the output will be standard HTML without any traces of how it was created:

 <%- include('/inc/html.html', {file: 'output-loop.html'}) %>